ArjanFaber-TomTom/Capacity_Workflow/README.md

 B. Configure the Windows scheduler (.bat file) by adjusting the path to the Github self-hosted runner (in default case it is "C:\Users\fabera\Self-Hosted_Runner\run.cmd" ) .

 How to schedule it with Windows Task Scheduler?
-1. Press Win + R, type taskschd.msc, and hit Enter.
+1. Press Win + R, type shell:startup, and hit Enter.

-2. Click Create Basic Task or Create Task.

-3. Give it a name like “Start GitHub Runner”.

-4. Choose a trigger (e.g., at system startup, daily at 8 AM, etc.).

-5. For the action, select Start a program.

-6. Browse to the .bat file or type its full path, e.g.

-"C:\path\to\scheduler.bat"
+2. add scheduler.bat file here